johnmartel/organization-membership-action/README.md

 This action will compare the contents of the `.github/organization/members.yml` file of your repository with the actual membership of the containing organization and invite newly defined members or remove deleted members.

+Supported member types:
+- admin
+- member
+- Github member invitees

+:warning: This action does not support non-owner members (i.e. `billing_manager`, `hiring_manager`, `reinstate`) that are not direct members and non-Github invitees.

 Of course, this will only work for organization-owned repositories.

 ### Trigger